Romee Strijd Wears Nothing But A Net Top

 “Agreed.
 Music (fresh air & exercise too) cures almost everything,” wrote a third follower, noting a hashtag in the caption.

-“She hits notes of absolute beauty!!!” raved a fourth social media user.
+“She hits notes of absolute beauty!!!” a fourth social media user wrote.

 The photo is more revealing than most of Romee’s personal shares on her feed, but it’s clear that her fans were feeling the vibe.

-In addition, Romee shared another update on March 15 to her page and showed off her flirty side.
-That time, she posed in a luxurious bathroom and wore only a white towel.
-She held it in place with her left hand and placed her left hand on the side of her face.
-The model gave a fierce, sultry expression and looked directly at the camera.
+Romee shared another risque update to her page on March 15, that time showing off her flirty side.
+She posed in a luxurious bathroom and wore only a white towel.
+She held the towel in place with her left hand and placed her right hand close to her face.
+The model gave a fierce, sexy expression and looked directly at the camera.
 She wore her hair down in a heavy side part and rocked hoop earrings.